mjeaton/mjeaton/README.md

-I am a software developer with almost 30 years of professional experience, mostly in the Microsoft ecosystem.
+I am a software developer with 30 years of professional experience, mostly in the Microsoft ecosystem.
 I was a tech conference speaker for many years which led to the Microsoft MVP award from 2009-2015.
 I am an avid reader, music lover, and drinker of good bourbon.

 I am currently working as a Principal Consultant helping clients build great software and working to change the perception of the IT profession.